-Animals should only be reared and slaughtered for the food industry.
-E.g. a cow should not be slaughtered specifically for its skin.

-The five freedoms were developed by the UK's Farm Animal Welfare Committee and have been adopted as the foundation of higher animal welfare standards globally.
-These higher welfare standards are referenced throughout this policy under the term "good animal husbandry".

-Karakul lambskin fur has several names.
+- 1 Animals should only be reared and slaughtered for the food industry.
+E.g. a cow should not be slaughtered specifically for its skin. - 2 The five freedoms were developed by the UK's Farm Animal Welfare Committee and have been adopted as the foundation of higher animal welfare standards globally.
+These higher welfare standards are referenced throughout this policy under the term "good animal husbandry". - 3 Karakul lambskin fur has several names.
 The fur from foetal lambs is called karakulcha, cha or broadtail.
-Fur from newbornlambs is known as karacul, caracul, qaraqul, astrakhan, swakara, swartkoppersie krimmer, nakara, blackhead Persian or Persian pelts.

-ASOS defines a calf as an animal under 8 months old and a lamb as an animal under 2 years Old, in accordance with the EU's definition of calf and lamb meat.

-Mulesing involves cutting away flesh from a sheep's rump, often without anesthetic, in an attempt to produce a smooth wool-free area that is less attractive to flies.

-Textile Exchange's Responsible Wool Standard promotes good animal welfare, traceability and responsible land management practices among wool producers.
+Fur from newbornlambs is known as karacul, caracul, qaraqul, astrakhan, swakara, swartkoppersie krimmer, nakara, blackhead Persian or Persian pelts. - 4ASOS defines a calf as an animal under 8 months old and a lamb as an animal under 2 years old as per the EU's definition of calf and lamb meat. - 5 Mulesing involves cutting away flesh from a sheep's rump, often without anaesthetic, in an attempt to produce a smooth wool-free area that is less attractive to flies. - 6Textile Exchange's Responsible Wool Standard promotes good animal welfare, traceability and responsible landmanagement practices among wool producers.